-- 8.1.2 Employers should establish that tests do not unfairly exclude and are not biased in how or when they are applied, assessed or interpreted. - 8.1.3 Tests to establish the health of an applicant or employee should be distinguished from tests that assess the ability to perform essential job functions or duties. - 8.1.4 Testing to determine the health status of an employee should therefore only be carried out after an employer has established that the person is in fact competent to perform the essential job functions or duties and after a job offer has been made.
+- 8.1.1 Tests must comply with sections 7 and 8 of the Act.
+They must be relevant and appropriate to the kind of work for which the applicant or employee is being tested. - 8.1.2 Employers should establish that tests do not unfairly exclude and are not biased in how or when they are applied, assessed or interpreted. - 8.1.3 Tests to establish the health of an applicant or employee should be distinguished from tests that assess the ability to perform essential job functions or duties. - 8.1.4 Testing to determine the health status of an employee should therefore only be carried out after an employer has established that the person is in fact competent to perform the essential job functions or duties and after a job offer has been made.
 The same applies to medical testing for admission to membership of an employee benefit scheme. - 8.1.5 An employer who requires a person to undergo any medical, psychological testing and other similar assessments must bear the costs of the test.